heslabs/linux-soc-haps/03_FPGA_Prototyping/fpga-prototyping.md

 # FPGA Prototyping System

+The Synopsys HAPS-SX FPGA prototyping platform is a high-performance prototyping solution designed to enable the development and validation of complex System-on-Chip (SoC) designs.
+Here are some key features and details about the HAPS-SX platform:

+## Key Features of HAPS-SX FPGA Prototyping Platform

+** High Performance:**
+The HAPS-SX platform provides high-speed prototyping capabilities, allowing for faster execution and more accurate representation of the final hardware compared to software simulators 1 .

+### Parallel Execution:

+Unlike simulators that execute register transfer level (RTL) code sequentially, the HAPS-SX platform executes in parallel, offering better performance and a more accurate view of the system as it would operate in real hardware 1 .
+Debug Environment:

+The platform includes a comprehensive debug environment, although it differs from traditional simulation environments.
+This allows designers to look inside the system without significantly impacting runtime 1 .
+Verification and Validation:

+The HAPS-SX platform is used for thorough verification and validation of SoC designs.
+This includes using test benches to check the behavior of the blocks and simulators to test the hardware description language (HDL) 1 .

+---

 * Industry’s highest performance and most scalable pre-silicon prototyping system,  equipped with largest logic capacity FPGA device
 * Design and verify your custom IP and SoC with real-world speed interfaces, software, and hardware all working together